Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves jobs for a specific pipeline and lists the included fields (status, stage, duration, retry/cancel info).
-This verb+resource specification distinguishes it from sibling tools like get_merge_request_pipelines or browse_repository.
+The description clearly states the tool retrieves jobs for a specific pipeline, listing key attributes like status, stage, duration, and retry/cancel info.
+This distinguishes it from siblings like get_merge_request_pipelines which gets pipelines themselves.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.